hashkat/hashkat/docs/tutorial05.md

 <img src='../img/tutorial05/cumulative-degree_distribution.svg'>
 </p>

 As we can see, there are no *Standard* agents with a cumulative degree greater than 20, with most having a cumulative degree just under or just above 5.
 The *Celebrity* agents' cumulative degree distribution has much more variance, with *Celebrity* agents in this network having up to almost 35 connections in this simulation.
-The *Overall* cumulative degree distribution illustrates all this by !!!!!!!
+The *Overall* cumulative degree distribution illustrates this for all agents in the network.

 ## Next Steps